 Soon, the yellow trail begins to run along a black metal fence, with a large red-roofed building beyond the fence.
 In about 500 feet, it bears left, away from the fence, and heads through the woods.
 The yellow trail turns right onto a gravel road, crosses a stone culvert over a stream, and joins another gravel road that comes in from the left.
 Just ahead, it curves left, with a large apartment building visible beyond a black metal fence on the right.
 A short distance beyond, the yellow trail turns right, leaving the gravel road, and continues on a footpath.

 Almost a mile from the start, the yellow trail crosses the paved park entrance road and reenters the woods on a footpath, paralleling a valley below on the right.
-After passing a grassy amphitheater and a small building on the left, the yellow trail descends on a gravel road into the valley, where it begins to parallel a 500-foot-long concrete toboggan slide.
-At the top of the slide, the trail curves left, then immediately bears right, away from the eroded gravel road.
+After passing a grassy amphitheater and a small building on the left, the yellow trail descends on a gravel road into the valley, where it begins to climb.
+At the top, the trail curves left, then immediately bears right, away from the eroded gravel road.

 Just ahead, the yellow-blazed trail descends and turns right onto a paved path, rejoining the red-blazed trail.
 It curves right at the base of the descent and soon continues on a gravel path.
 With the Great Notch Reservoir visible ahead, the trail bends left and crosses a stone culvert over a stream.
 After making several turns, it bears right at a fork (leaving the red-blazed trail) and continues on a footpath.
 Just ahead, the trail follows a woods road along a berm, with a ditch on the left.
 Soon, the trail passes between interesting basalt rock formations, bears right, and passes above a steep cliff.